 Plain Air Circuit Breaker

-An arc chute is designed from the refractory material and helps cool the air circuit breaker.
+The refractory material is used to design an arc chute, which helps cool the air circuit breaker.
 It has several compartments with many divisions that are separated by metallic plates.
-The metallic separation behaves as an arc splitter while the small compartments act as a mini-arc chute.
+The metal separation splits like an arc.
+The small compartments are like mini-arc chutes.

 When the arc splits into several arcs, all the arc voltages become higher than the system voltage.
-It’s therefore ideal for low voltage applications.
+It’s, thus, ideal for low-voltage applications.

 Airblast Circuit Breaker